Mean field limits of co-evolutionary signed heterogeneous networks: Discussions and outlook

-In this paper, the weights of the underlying digraph depend \emph{locally} on the dynamics of the oscillators, i.e., the weight dynamics only depends on the two vertices that the associated edge connects.
-It will be interesting to study, when non-local feedback is incorporated, e.g., the following system
+{In this paper, the edge weights of the underlying digraph depend \emph{locally} on the dynamics of the oscillators, i.e., the adaptation of an edge is made only based on its two vertices.
+It will be interesting to study where long-range nonlocal adaptations are incorporated, e.g., consider the following system

 where $a_{jk}$ and $b_{ik}$ stand for the connectivity between oscillators $j$, $k$ and that between oscillators $i$, $k$.
-Furthermore, the response of the weights could also be nonlocal, i.e., the evolution of $W_{ij}(t)$ may also depend on $W_{ik}$ and $W_{jk}$ for all $k=1,\ldots,N$.
-We leave these questions for future work but stress that enlarging the class of co-evolutionary network models is certainly highly desirable for potential applications.
+Similarly, the evolution of edge weights may depend on the edge weights also nonlocally: the evolution of $W_{ij}$ may depend on $W_{ik}$ and $W_{jk}$ for all $k=1,\ldots,N$.
+Such more general models seem desirable for the sake of their potential applications \cite{BGKKY23}.
+Nevertheless, new appropriate perspectives and methods are called for to study the MFL.}

-A second remaining key challenge is to study if the absolute continuity of the MFL holds/fails in general.
-This problem calls for either counter-examples, or for extended techniques to show this property of the MFL.
-In particular, this challenge is intricately connected to the question of the the existence and Lipschitz continuity for the flow generated by the integral equation \eqref{integralequation}.
-One could try to find a substitute for a reverse second-order Gronwall inequality or a substitute of Rademacher's change of variables to solve this issue.
-Alternatively, constructing potential counter-examples is likely going to rely on a better understanding, what type of dynamics co-evolutionary networks can generate in backward time.

-In addition, it would be interesting to know, whether one can link techniques for co-evolutionary networks to multi-layer and/or higher-order networks, where current MFL results are limited to complete (hyper-)graphs~\cite{BBK20}.
-It is easy to see that there should be a relation between these structures as one could take time snapshots of a co-evolutionary network and then interpret the resulting family of snapshots as a multi-layer and/or higher-order network.
-Therefore, we anticipate that the results we proved here will be part of a more abstract general theory of MFLs for IPS on large-scale discrete structures.